 Before you go…

-Children who learn to implement healthy habits at a young age exhibit less emotional turmoil and greater focus and problem solving skills during their school years.
-There is absolutely nothing to lose in getting your children involved in their own health and wellness and there is no better time as when families begin their back to school routines.
+Children who learn to implement healthy habits at a young age exhibit less emotional turmoil and greater focus and problem-solving skills during their school years.
+There is absolutely nothing to lose in getting your children involved in their own health and wellness and there is no better time than when families begin their back to school routines.
 Call a family meeting and discuss ways in which the above suggestions can be implemented in your own family.
-Don’t go over-board with requirements, but instead ease into some of these suggestions until they become habit.
+Don’t go over-board with requirements, but instead ease into some of these suggestions until they become a habit.
 Then tackle a few more.
 It won’t be long until everyone realizes that practicing illness prevention really does help one to feel and look their best and even keeps emotions and stress balanced!
 From myself and OAWHealth.com – much success and good health to all students and parents during the coming school year!

 †Results may vary.
 Information and statements made are for education purposes and are not intended to replace the advice of your doctor.
 Oasis Advanced Wellness/OAWHealth does not dispense medical advice, prescribe, or diagnose illness.
 The views and nutritional advice expressed by Oasis Advanced Wellness/OAWHealth are not intended to be a substitute for conventional medical service.
 If you have a severe medical condition or health concern, see your physician of choice.